Marketing for Law Firms in 2019

 4. Grow Your Reputation & Increase Your Visibility

 For most attorneys, the directories listed below will be a great starting point.
-Make sure you have strong visibility in each of them, but also conduct your own due diligence to see who is ranking commonly in the area.
+Make sure you have strong visibility in each of them, but also conduct your own due diligence to see which directories tend to rank for keywords that are important to your law firm.

-Here are the directories I suggest you start with:
+Here are the directories I suggest law firms start with:

 - Findlaw Directory: Consider their paid directories if they have a lot of visibility for your geo & practice area.
 It’s usually expensive.